 Building on the achievements, experiences, networks and results of the ERA-NET Plus initiative Electromobility+ (electromobility-plus.eu) 19 European national and regional government-related organisations with a strong interest in electric mobility set up an ERA-NET Cofund to further advance electric mobility in Europe: the Electric Mobility Europe.
-This initiative is designed to take transnational e-mobility research and policy exchange towards deployable solutions.
+This initiative was designed to take transnational e-mobility research and policy exchange towards deployable solutions.

-In order to achieve these goals EMEurope is employing a dual strategy through:
+In order to achieve these goals EMEurope employed a dual strategy through:

 A. Co-funded call for proposals

-EMEurope funds Research and innovation projects focussing on the application and implementation of e-mobility with the objective of advancing the mainstreaming of the electrification of mobility in European urban and suburban areas.
+EMEurope funded Research and innovation projects focussing on the application and implementation of e-mobility with the objective of advancing the mainstreaming of the electrification of mobility in European urban and suburban areas.

 On 2 November 2016, the initiative launched a transnational call for Research and Innovation project proposals addressing the following key areas of electric mobility: